vinod1988/burstly-integration-docs/configuring-and-managing.md

         Setting the refresh rate for banner ads here overrides Zone refresh rate and default callback defined in app setup
         - Cache Expiration
         Configuring the cache timeout for interstitials here allows you to set a time limit for how long Burstly will cache an interstitial to be displayed at a later time.
 This os often extremely helpful when trying to create a good user experience but has it's disadvantages with time sensitive advertisements.
 If it doesn't make sense to display an ad after X minutes, you can set the cache to expire which will cancel delivery after that amount of time has passed.
 This Requires an SDK version of 1.34+ for iOS and 1.15+ for Android.
+    - House/Direct
+    House/Direct ads are often the most used ads by publishers.
+The Burstly platform offers publishers the ability to create ads using any sized GIF, JPG, PNG images, Javascript code (Burstly script support includes ORMMA lvl 1, MRAID rich media ads, DART (Double Click), ARM (Atlas) support, and more.), Text (250 character limit, or Videos.
+All features/functionality is the same for both House and Direct, the only difference comes when you want to pull reports for each category.
+        - House Ads
+        Often these are cross promotional, sale, or messaging ads for a publisher's other titles.
+These can used to message the user about a new launch, an upcoming sale, or that a new feature has been added to the app.
+        - Direct Direct Ads
+        These are ads that a publisher/sales team has sold directly to an advertiser, agency, or network.
+You can also set the pricing structure for CPI/CPA, CPM, or CPC campaigns and track installs to report revenue.
+        - Destination Types
+            - None
+            The None option is most commonly used for informational ads that do not lead the user anywhere.
+A good example would be to tell users that you can now use your Facebook login to sign in or if a new type of character has been added to the game.
+            - Website
+            The Website option opens the destination URL in a web-view, as opposed to Safari, which does not take the user out of the app.
+This provides the best user experience but it is important to make sure the the landing page is compatible with a web view and does not need any functionality found only in Safari.
+            - App Store
+            The App Store choice takes the user directly in the App Store to download an app.
+This option is best used when advertising another iOS app.
+            - iTunes
+            The Itunes choice takes the user directly in the iTunes Store.
+This option is best used when advertising an item in the iTunes store such as video or album.
+            - Video
+            The Video option opens a video either in the iOS native player if you have a destination URL of a hosted video, or can be used to open up a youtube video.
+These are most often used to click to video advertisements.
+            - Offer Page
+            The Offer page option takes the user to an offer landing page.
+Here the user can commit an action to gain some kind of award that the publisher is offering, whether it be to watch a video or download an app.
+            - Custom
+            The custom option is the best choice when you want to open the landing page using safari, which takes the user out of the app entirely, or when using a click tracking re-direct.
+Often advertiser will want to track clicks independently using a 3rd party, so make sure to use custom when setting up these types of click trackers.
+        - Creative Options
+            - Refresh Rate
+            Setting the refresh rate for banner ads here overrides Zone refresh rate and default callback defined in app setup
+            - Pixel Tracking
+            Impression tracking pixels are often used by advertiser to track impressions using a 3rd party, similar to the already described click trackers.
+Here you can enter the impression tracking pixel as provided by the advertiser.
+            - Cache Expiration
+            Configuring the cache timeout for interstitials here allows you to set a time limit for how long Burstly will cache an interstitial to be displayed at a later time.
+This os often extremely helpful when trying to create a good user experience but has it's disadvantages with time sensitive advertisements.
+If it doesn't make sense to display an ad after X minutes, you can set the cache to expire which will cancel delivery after that amount of time has passed.
+This Requires an SDK version of 1.34+ for iOS and 1.15+ for Android.